davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 ### Summary of model results

-The model predicts much higher temperatures within the mantle lithosphere, and much higher geothermal gradients, for the slab window than for the late-Cretaceous rollback or stalled-slab models.
-The geothermal gradients implied for this scenario are much higher than those is observed in the Coast Ranges, and the Monterey Plate scenario matches well with the geothermal constraints derived from heat flow modeling.
+Our thermal modeling predicts much higher temperatures within the mantle lithosphere, and much higher geothermal gradients, for the shallow slab window than for the stalled-slab or underplated mantle nappe models.
+The geothermal gradients implied for the shallow slab window scenario are much higher than those suggested by heat flow data in the Coast Ranges, leading @Erkan2008 to favor a stalled slab tectonic scenario.
-This corresponds to the model findings of
-@Erkan2008.
-However, these studies concluded that the low heat flows must be due to a stalled slab, where in fact underplated Farallon mantle nappes satisfy the surface heat flow data equally well, given a deep slab window heating event.

-In scenario **C**, relict Farallon-plate material shows low geotherms that correspond to mantle lithosphere temperature conditions too cold for the Crystal Knob xenolith constraints.
-However, when reheated by a deep slab window in the early Miocene, this scenario shows results similar to that for the youngest stalled slab scenarios in **B** except for the "Monterey Plate" scenario.

-When potential
-temperature overestimates from extrapolation of heat flow values [@sec:heat-flow] are considered along with biases in model geotherms, the slightly colder temperatures predicted by the reheated relict mantle lithosphere scenario also fall in a reasonable range for the geotherm within the mantle lithosphere beneath central California.
-This scenario thus provides an equally attractive geothermal gradient to explain the moderately elevated temperatures seen in the mantle lithosphere, while fitting the geologic context much better than the "stalled slab" scenario.
+Our modeling predicts that both the stalled slab and (deep slab window reheated) Cretaceous mantle nappe scenarios recover the geotherm determined by xenolith thermobarometry, while not violating constraints posed by heat flow data.

+Exhumation/erosion, while not accounted for in our models, pushes the modeled geotherm for the shallow slab window scenario outside of the limit of the thermobarometric constraints on xenolith entrainment, while pushing the Monterey plate endmember stalled-slab scenario towards the upper limit of this field, and aligns the reheated mantle nappe scenario with the center of the field.
+Unfortunately, we are prevented from incorporating the effects of exhumation/erosion due to the lack of temporally-defined geologic constraints on these processes that can be properly posed within the context of such modeling.